sanskrit/raw_etexts_english/blogs/manasataramgini/2008-01-04_construction-of-the-shri-chakra.md

 +++
-title = "Construction of thexa0shrI-chakra"
+title = "Construction of the shrI-chakra"

 +++
 Much has been said about this topic and it has been technically